The Reason This Woman Was Denied A Haircut Will Infuriate You

 The short of it is that Houston was denied a haircut at a barbershop for being a woman (yes, in 2018), despite the fact that more and more women have traded in traditional hair salons for the casual atmosphere you get from a local barbershop.
 After the incident, Houston filed a complaint with the Anti-Discrimination Commission Queensland, which, by law, states that no company in the area of goods and services can discriminate based on sex, gender identity, sexuality, religion, and other attributes.

 "I thought [the barber] was kidding," Houston told ABC of being refused the service.
-"She said 'No, we signed a lease with center management that says we're not able to cut women's hair,' and the reason for that is that they don't want Jimmy Rod's Barber Shop to cause competing business for the hair dressing salons in the center."
+"She said 'No, we signed a lease with centre management that says we're not able to cut women's hair,' and the reason for that is that they don't want Jimmy Rod's Barber Shop to cause competing business for the hair dressing salons in the centre."

 As it turns out, the lease agreement in question is between Jimmy Rod's and Queenland's The Gap Village Shopping Centre.
 Though the barbershop has been in business at the complex for 10 years, its new lease renewal required the shop cater to men and children's hair only.